-The pre-climate change baseline is dependent on the ultimate mechanism(s) Cushing (Figure 2).
+The pre-climate change baseline is dependent on the ultimate mechanism(s) generating the Cushing curve (Figure 2).
 For example, a consumer that maximizes survival over fecundity is predicted to have a pre-climate change baseline of synchrony, whereas a consumer that maximizes fecundity over survival is more likely to have a baseline of asynchrony (Singer and Parmesan 2010).
 Therefore, researchers need an understanding of the system dynamics before climate change.

 Establishing a pre-climate change baseline also has implications for fundamental studies that aim to understand the underlying processes of consumer-resource dynamics.
-A pre-climate change baseline would determine whether the system is most probably in equilibrium or transient dynamics.
-For example, life-history trade-offs, including those that can cause the Cushing hypothesis, predict some form of equilibrium conditions, but if climate change has pushed the system away from a previous baseline, then the system might likely be in a transient dynamics phase rather than at equilibrium (Figure 3).
+A pre-climate change baseline would determine whether the system is most probably in equilibrium or undergoing transient dynamics.
+For example, life-history trade-offs, including those that can cause patterns predicted by the Cushing hypothesis, predict some form of equilibrium conditions, but if climate change has pushed the system away from a previous baseline, then the system might likely be in a transient phase rather than at equilibrium (Figure 3).
 To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and even designing fundamental studies.

 (b) Identifying proximate cues

-redicting how climate change will affect the relative timing of a consumer and , potentially the fitness of the consumer will also depend on the identification of the proximate phenological cues of the consumer and resource (Figure 2).
-For example, climate change is likely to lead to fitness declines for a consumer that has a pre-climate change baseline of synchrony and that shares similar environmental cues with its resource (Figure 2).
+For climate change to lead to phenological mismatch, the underlying assumption is that changes in climate will drive changes in the relative timing of species interactions.
+Therefore, predicting how climate change will affect the relative timing of a consumer and resource, and potentially the fitness of the consumer, will also depend on the identification of the proximate phenological cues of the consumer and resource (Figure 2).
+For example, climate change is likely to lead to fitness declines for a consumer that has a pre-climate change baseline of synchrony and that shares different environmental cues with its resource (Figure 2).
 Currently, relatively little is known about the similarity of cues for interacting species across trophic levels (Chmura et al. 2018).
-Finally, predictions will depend on the similarity of phenological cues between consumer and resource, and how will change under climate change scenarios (Chmura et al. 2018).
+Finally, predictions will also depend on how phenological cues will change under climate change scenarios (Chmura et al. 2018).

 Towards robust forecasting of phenological mismatch

-While the Cushing hypothesis provides testable phenological mismatch in response to climate change, it is uncertain how much support there is for it.
+While the Cushing hypothesis provides testable predictions regarding the consequences of phenological mismatch in response to climate change, it is uncertain how much support there is for it.
 Here we have suggested two major reasons for this, both of which provide a clear path forward for progress in the field (Figure 2).
-First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent fitness and population data on the consumer and resource, and (b) multiple mechanismsare not .
+First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent fitness and population data on the consumer and resource, and (b) multiple mechanisms driving changes in fitness are not evaluated.
 This makes it difficult to refute the Cushing hypothesis if no evidence is found.
 Unless researchers are extremely clear about the mechanistic hypotheses they are testing, progress will continue to be slow.
 Second, pre-climate change baselines are not defined in the majority of studies in this literature.
 Lack of a relevant baseline makes it difficult to determine whether recent phenological mismatch can be attributed to climate change and limits our ability to understand and predict the direction and magnitude of phenological mismatch due to climate change.

 Moving the field of phenological mismatch forward (i.e., from documentation towards forecasting) requires higher quality data that enables the testing of fundamental hypotheses and defining of key baselines.
 Below, we highlight how new approaches can improve testing of the Cushing hypothesis.
 These approaches will also provide the framework for building the required depth in evidence across studies to determine general quantitative patterns in phenological mismatch and their underlying mechanisms, an approach not currently possible given the state of the field.